CSCI157/Activity-4-Unit-Testing/README.md

 hash - string
 #### methods
 init(self, passwrd) <br>
-    - verifies that the password is of sufficient length, if it is not then init raises InvalidPassword.
+    - verifies that the password is of sufficient length, if it is not then init raises InvalidPassword.<br>
-    - if the password is of sufficient length then a hash is created for the password and stored in self.hash.
+    - if the password is of sufficient length then a hash is created for the password and stored in self.hash.<br>
     - the hash should be long, complicated, and for any two passwords that are the same, the same hash should be generated. <br>
 eq(self, pass) <br>
     - pass is a string. __eq__ will check that pass generates the same hash as self.hash, making the passwords equal.